 The road - known officially as Apprentice Way - will provide the main bus, cycle and pedestrian route through the Village and is intended to become the “high street” for the new community.
 The layout of the development has been designed so that the majority of community facilities, employment and shops will be located along this road.

-The northern part of the road linking to the West Wick roundabout is required to be built by Mead Developments, but is not expected to be completed before 2023/24.
+The northern part of the road linking to the West Wick roundabout will be built by Mead Developments but is not yet completed.

 The North South Link Road is funded through: